 - Add an internal note Sites often have numerous Share Links created by different users and active at any given time.
 This internal note assists to quickly identify Share Links while viewing and managing all Share Links.

 - Allowed Actions This determines what operations visitors to your share link can perform.
-There are five options available: Previews only, Downloads, Uploads, Uploads and Downloads, and Full access including delete.
+For Live Share Links, there are five options available: Previews only, Downloads, Uploads, Uploads and Downloads, and Full access including delete.
+For Snapshot Share links, you can choose between Previews only and Downloads.

 - Expiration This option allows you to customize when the Share Link will expire.
-By default, Share Links will expire based on the global setting found at Settings > General > Share Link expiration.
+By default, Share Links will expire based on the global setting.
+To find the global setting, type Share link expiration in the search box at the top of every page and then click on the matching result.

 - Maximum Uses Sets the maximum number of times the Share Link can be accessed.